Eduard2609/Eduard2609/README.md

 - 🌍  I'm based in Brasov, Romania

-- 🌱 I’m currently learning Swift and C#
+- 🌱 I’m currently working in python

 - ✉️  You can contact me at eduardolteanu@gmail.com